Skip to Content

 Sending Limits for Free Users:

-• Network connections: You can have up to 30,000 connections in total.
+• Network connections: Up to 30,000 total.

 For LinkedIn Premium Users: